Richard D. Zanuck: Early life and career

 Richard Darryl Zanuck was born in Los Angeles to actress Virginia Fox and Darryl F. Zanuck, then head of production for 20th Century Fox.
 He was the youngest of three children.
 He had two elder sisters, Darrylin (1931–2015) and Susan (1933–1980).
 While studying at Stanford University, he began his career in the film industry working for the 20th Century Fox story department.
 In 1959, Zanuck had his first shot at producing with the film Compulsion.
 In the 1960s, Zanuck became the president of 20th Century Fox.
 One year of his tenure was chronicled by John Gregory Dunne in The Studio.
 After failures like 1967's Doctor Dolittle, he was dismissed by his father and joined Warner Bros. as Executive Vice President.

 In 1972, Zanuck joined with David Brown to form an independent production company called the Zanuck/Brown Company at Universal Pictures.
-Their first big hit was "The Sting" (1973) which won the Best Picture Academy Award in 1974.
+Their first big hit was The Sting (1973), which won the Academy Award for Best Picture in April 1974.
 The two men produced a pair of Steven Spielberg's early films, The Sugarland Express (1974) and Jaws (1975).
-They subsequently produced such box office hits as Cocoon (1985) and Driving Miss Daisy (1989) before dissolving their partnership in 1988.
+They subsequently produced such box office hits as Cocoon (1985) and Driving Miss Daisy (1989) before dissolving their partnership in 1988 when he partnered with Jerry Perenchio to start The Zanuck Company.
 They were jointly awarded the Irving G. Thalberg Memorial Award by the Academy of Motion Picture Arts and Sciences in 1990.
 He worked with Tim Burton six times, producing Burton's adaptation of Planet of the Apes (2001), Big Fish (2003), Charlie and the Chocolate Factory (2005), Sweeney Todd: The Demon Barber of Fleet Street (2007), Alice in Wonderland (2010), and Dark Shadows (2012).
 He and Burton connected immediately, and Zanuck was Burton's producer of choice.
 In a May 2012 interview, Zanuck told Variety: "A producer should contribute from the very beginning until the very end, in all aspects.
 I'm there at the set every day, on every shot.
 Not that the director, particularly Tim [Burton], needs me, but just in case."